Salt Lake West Side Stories: Post Sixteen

 Throughout the nineteenth and into the twentieth century, businesses and government entities targeted Pioneer Park for what they labeled as “public good” purposes.
 The park, of course, had many identities.
 It was the site of several public work projects and it stood as a memorial to Utah’s Mormon (members of The Church of Jesus Christ of Latter-day Saints) Pioneers.

 By the mid 20th century state and city leaders generally viewed Pioneer Park and its surrounding neighborhood as a blighted urban district eligible for large-scale government or private redevelopment ventures.
-While Utah’s government, business, and civic leaders where in constant discussions about plans to redevelop the neighborhood, new and old immigrants, people of color, and some poor working whites, were working and living out their lives in the neighborhood’s many overlapping micro-communities.
+While Utah’s government, business, and civic leaders were in constant discussions about plans to redevelop the neighborhood, new and old immigrants, people of color, and some poor working whites, were working and living out their lives in the neighborhood’s many overlapping micro-communities.

 There were two large and respected history groups who worked to preserve the park, even to revamp it into a hub for state history.
 These groups were the Daughters of Utah Pioneers (DUP) and the Sons of Utah Pioneers (SUP) both of whom organized and offered persistent lobbying, or soft power campaigns, to prevent large businesses and state and city organizations from developing the park beyond its 1898 declared use as a memorial to the Mormon pioneers.
 One well-publicized project proposed to turn the park and the block east of it into a large parking garage and civic auditorium.
-The SUP and DUP resisted such plans however they had their own plans for park.
-During the mid-1950s the SUP campaigned, unsuccessfully to transform the park into a reproduction of the original 1847 pioneer fort.
-Another plan including constructing a Utah history complex complete with a museum, a reproduction of the Salt Lake Theater (1861-1928), and a replica of the first pioneer schoolhouse, complete with partial fort wall and a group of log cabin replicas.
+The SUP and DUP resisted such plans however they had their own plans for the park.
+During the mid-1950s the SUP campaigned, unsuccessfully, to transform the park into a reproduction of the original 1847 pioneer fort.
+Another plan included constructing a Utah history complex complete with a museum, a reproduction of the Salt Lake Theater (1861-1928), and a replica of the first pioneer schoolhouse, complete with partial fort wall and a group of log cabin replicas.
 Despite their best efforts, this SUP plan to transform the Pioneer Park into an idealized “fort” and museum proved unsuccessful.